barad1tos/barad1tos/README.md

-## Hi there
+## Hi there!

-Hi!
-Some random DevOps with passion to both hardware and software parts of his way ♾️
+Some random DevOps with a passion for both hardware and software parts of his way ♾️

 ### Languages